 This year our team has been working to implement the learning we gained from our COVID-19 response in 2020 when we provided welfare support to our communities through the level four lockdown, and our emergency operations centre was active for several months.
-COVID-19 to adapt to a different way of doing things.
+COVID-19 has continued to require our business and our communities to adapt to a different way of doing things.